CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/Manage-Events-and-Notifications/Config-System-Event-Notif.md

 {{<tab "Generic" >}}

-You can use the NetQ UI or the NetQ CLI to create a Generic channel.
+You can use the NetQ UI or the NetQ CLI to create a generic channel.

 {{<tabs "TabID470" >}}